Mistakes Content VAs Make in Video Processing

 • If applicable, show shots of the audience clapping.

-Below are two examples of videos that follow our One Minute Video QA checklist.
+Below are two examples of videos that follow our one-minute video QA checklist:

 1. Start with a hook.
 It should be followed by a killer snippet from the interview that is up to 15 seconds long.
 Then, cut it with OBB (Opening Break Bumper) and proceed to the introduction, followed by the entire video.
 Watch the first 45 seconds of this video to see what it should look like.